autonomy-and-verification-uol/gwendolen-ros-turtlebot3/README.md

 To run the empty world simulation:
 1. Copy the launch file `launch/turtlebot3_empty_world_with_rosbridge.launch` to `~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch`
    * Make sure you either `source ~/catkin_ws/devel/setup.bash` everytime you wish to launch turtlebot on a new terminal, or add it to your `~/.bashrc`
 2. Copy the `src` folder to MCAPL root
 3. Launch the empty world in ros `roslaunch turtlebot3_gazebo turtlebot3_fake_with_rosbridge.launch`
-4. In Eclipse, go to `src/examples/gwendolen/ros/turtlebot3/emptyworld`, right-click turtlebot3.ail, select run as > run configurations, type run-AIL in the search box (should be there if MCAPL was installed correctly), and click on run
+4. In Eclipse, go to `src/examples/gwendolen/ros/turtlebot3/emptyworld`, right-click `turtlebot3.ail`, select run as > run configurations, type `run-AIL` in the search box (should be there if MCAPL was installed correctly), and click on run
    * The robot should start slowly moving forward, stopping, and repeating the movement in the `gazebo` window

 ## Turtlebot world (with move_base for moving with coordinates)